 Passengers arriving at Schiphol (Amsterdam) Airport by car or train may experience additional security checks.
 Please allow an extra half an hour of travel time.

-Since March 2013, the Dutch Government has maintained its national terrorism threat level at ‘substantial’.
-This is the second highest of four levels, and means that 'there is a real chance of an attack'.
+In December 2019, the Dutch Government amended its national terrorism threat level from ‘substantial’ to ‘significant’.
+This is the third of five levels and means that an attack is ‘conceivable’.
 You should remain vigilant in public places and report any suspicious activity to police.

 Public transport is efficient and relatively inexpensive.
 You can usually pay the driver in cash, however, a travel card (the OVChipkaart) is the cheapest option and can be purchased at any train station.
 Remember to tag on when you board and tag off when you leave the train, tram or bus.
 Live travel information for all trains, trams and buses is available on www.9292.nl